WITHPROJECTS/withpro-source-maker/README.md

 ```

-git property format is [npm install doc.](https://docs.npmjs.com/cli/install).
+git property format is [npm install doc.](https://docs.npmjs.com/cli/install)

 First time only, After install packages ( **npm i** command ), run tasks/hello.js and start to build up website developping environment.
 Also package.json is edited it that to add packages.
-Then, "init" property of tasks/state.json is changed to **true**.
+Then, "init" property of setting.json is changed to **true**.
 By this, After the second time, not run tasks/hello.js.

+# Usage task